Dwarkadhish Temple, Dwarka - Timings, Festivals, History, Darshan, Pooja Timings

 Travel Tips: None

+At a distance of 3 Km from Dwarka Railway Station, Dwarkadhish Temple is an ancient Hindu temple situated in the holy town of Dwarka, Gujarat.
 Situated on the banks of the Gomti River, Dwarkadhish Temple or Dwarkadheesh Temple is dedicated to Lord Krishna, who is worshiped here as Dwarkadhish or 'King of Dwarka'.
-According to legend, the temple was originally believed to be built by Vajranabh, the great-grandson of Lord Krishna, more than 2500 years ago on the palace where Lord Krishna lived.
-However, it was later enlarged in the 15th-19th century.
-It is also part of the famed Char Dham, the four sacred temples dedicated to Lord Vishnu while the other three are Rameswaram, Badrinath, and Puri.
+Also known as Jagat Mandir or Trilok Sunder Temple, it is a part of the famed Char Dham, the four sacred temples dedicated to Lord Vishnu while the other three are Rameswaram, Badrinath, and Puri.
 Since it is a Pushtimarg temple, it follows the guidelines and rituals created by Vallabhacharya and Vitheleshnath.
+It is one of the revered temples in Gujarat, and among the must include places in Dwarka tour packages.

 The exterior is adorned with intricately carved sculptures and motifs from Hindu mythology that depicts the scenes of Krishna's life while the interior is quite simple and peaceful.
 The sanctum sanctorum of the temple houses the black magnificent idol of Lord Krishna as the resplendent king with four arms holding Sudarshana Chakra, Panchajanya or conch, lotus flower, and gada.
 This image of Lord Krishna is named Trivikrama and is the eighth avatar of Lord Vishnu.
 There are also other shrines within the temple that are devoted to Subhadra, Balarama and Revathi, Vasudeva, Rukmini, and many others.
 There is also a seat that belonged to Adi Shankaracharya here.